actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Removed `awc` Client Re-export

 Actix Web's sister crate `awc` is no longer re-exported through the `client` module.
-This allows `awc` to have its own release cadence - its breaking changes are no longer blocked by Actix Web's (more conservative) release schedule.
+This allows `awc` to have its own release cadence—its breaking changes are no longer blocked by Actix Web's (more conservative) release schedule.

 ```diff
 - use actix_web::client::Client;